rheek123/GwBotApiPatcher/README.md

 # TL;DR
-Use this script on ALL FILES of any bot, copy the included header file from folder "incl" to your bot, and it should work again.
+Double click and use this script on ALL FILES of any bot, copy the included header file from folder "incl" to your bot, and it should work again.
 If not clear, read section Patching.

 Future header updates require a new/updated header file, which whill hopefully supplied soon after a new update.
 READ the patching guide.
 If ANY PROBLEM occurs, read the ERROR HANDLING GUIDE below.